Driving in Mexico: All you Need to Know

 You will find a lot of military checkpoints in Mexico.
 You don’t have to worry about it.
 Just slow down and wait for their sign to keep going or stop.
 I was stopped a couple of times and just asked a few questions.

-One time the officer was being a little off, with inappropriate comments, but I managed to put him in his place and he let me go.
+One time, the officer was a little off, making inappropriate comments, but I managed to put him in his place, and he let me go.

 Sometimes they may try to get you to offer a bribe, especially if they catch you with something off in your car, or if you are not wearing a seatbelt or you are talking on the phone for example.